 - 1. Call to order

-- 2. Reading and approval of the minutes (Regular meetings only).
+- 2. Reading and approval of the minutes

-- 3. Approval of Financial Statements.
+- 3. Approval of Financial Statements

-- 4. Unfinished Business
+- 4. Action Items

-- New Business

-- 6. Personnel Considerations
+- 5. Personnel

-- 7. Reports
+- 6. Reports

-- 8. Adjournment
+- 7. Adjournment

 Appearance of Citizens Before the Board

 Citizens who wish to appear before the Board of Regents at a regular meeting should state the purpose of their appearance and submit a short brief of their testimony to the College President in sufficient time to allow the College to comply with Texas open meeting laws.